scale-it/algo-builder/examples/dao/README.md

 -  `max_duration` — maximum voting time (in number of seconds) for a new proposal.

--  `url` — an with more information about the DAO.
+-  `url` — a link with more information about the DAO.
 We don’t need a hash as this document is meant to evolve and provide more details together with the DAO evolution.

 ### Use Cases

 We use functional notation to describe use cases we will implement.

 -  `initialize(deposit_amount, min_support, min_duration, ..)` — Creates a DAO app and records all above parameters in it’s global state except the gov. Transaction composition:
 	+ *tx0*: `deployer.deployApp` transaction with *appArgs:* [deposit, min_support, min_duration, max_duration, url].